nuwave/lighthouse/docs/master/performance/query-caching.md

 APQ is enabled by default, but depends on query caching being enabled.

+## Query validation caching

+Lighthouse can cache the result of the query validation process as well.
+It only caches queries without errors.
+`QueryComplexity` validation can not be cached as it is dependent on the query, so it is always executed.

+Query validation caching is disabled by default.
+You can enable it by setting `validation_cache.enable` to `true` in `config/lighthouse.php`.

 ## Testing caveats

 If you are mocking Laravel cache classes like `\Illuminate\Support\Facades\Cache` or `\Illuminate\Cache\Repository` and asserting expectations in your unit tests, it might be best to disable the query cache in your `phpunit.xml`: